(fool VES trant)

 Liver function tests; pregnancy testing is recommended within 7 days prior to fulvestrant initiation (for females of reproductive potential); monitor for signs/symptoms of bleeding

 Adverse events were observed in animal reproduction studies.
 Based on the mechanism of action, fulvestrant may cause fetal harm if administered during pregnancy.
 For females of reproductive potential, pregnancy testing is recommended within 7 days prior to initiation of fulvestrant and effective contraception should be used during treatment and for 1 year after the last fulvestrant dose.
 Although not approved for use in men, animal data suggest that fulvestrant may affect female and male fertility (although not approved for use in men).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience hot flashes, nausea, headache, back pain, constipation, lack of appetite, cough, pharyngitis, abdominal pain, diarrhea, dizziness, mouth sores, or injection site pain or irritation.
+• Patient may experience hot flashes, nausea, vomiting, headache, back pain, constipation, lack of appetite, cough, pharyngitis, abdominal pain, diarrhea, dizziness, mouth sores, or injection site pain.
 Have patient report immediately to prescriber signs of infection, burning or numbness feeling, depression, severe joint pain, severe bone pain, severe muscle pain, angina, shortness of breath, swelling of arms or legs, severe loss of strength and energy, painful urination, abnormal vaginal bleeding, or difficult urination (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.